 More and more people have the opportunity to work from home.
-Whether it’s a lifestyle choice, a flexible working situation or more forced because of the unique situation we have faced in 2020, a shepherd’s hut office in the garden will make a great option for your next office.
+Whether it’s a lifestyle choice, a flexible working situation or more forced because of the unique situation we have faced over the last couple of years, a shepherd’s hut office in the garden is a great option for you.

 A shepherd’s hut home office is versatility, a tranquil setting to work and on the whole you don’t need any planning permission.
 Plus, many people prefer it.

 Over the last decade, data from the Office of National Statistics shows that working from home has increased by more than 50% and now up to 1.54 million.
 Some figures say this number is more like 4 million.
 This increased exponentially in April 2020, when the ONS released figures stating 46% of people did some work at home, mainly as a result of the pandemic.